perforce/p4prometheus/INSTALL.md

 bash -xv /p4/common/site/bin/monitor_metrics.sh 1
 ```

-Check that appropriate files are listed in your metrics dir, e.g.
+Check that appropriate files are listed in your metrics dir (and are being updated every minute), e.g.

     ls -l /hxlogs/metrics

 ## node_exporter

-Make sure node_exporter is working (it is easy for there to be permissions access problems to the meterics dir).
+Make sure node_exporter is working (it is easy for there to be permissions access problems to the metrics dir).

 Assuming you have installed the `/etc/systemd/system/node_exporter.service` then find the ExecStart line and run it manually and check for errors (optionally appending "--log.level=debug").